 So, Janet Boateng has embarrassed her husband, the current British High Commissioner for South Africa, Paul Boateng, by allegedly bullying her staff.
 You may think, what is the big deal about this story.
 The big deal is, Paul and Janet are Black and staff in their home is predominantly Black.
 Given the history of the two, Janet, a former Labour Councillor who successfully managed to prevent White families from adopting Black children, on the grounds that White people could not begin to comprehend racism and Paul, the first Black government minister, there is the feeling that they should have known better.
 Between herself and her husband, back in the day, they were vociferous in fighting against injustice and inequality, especially when it came to Black people.
 I remember seeing Paul Boateng, one of the few Black faces, always ready to speak out against racism, cleverly articulating the Queen’s English to the max.
 He spoke out even more when the British Prime Minister, Tony Blair, sent troops to Iraq.
-Boateng was rewarded by being sent South Africa.
-But then that’s another story.
-The one I want to talk about is that now we have a Black President in the White House, and more and more Blacks taking on high profile positions around the World, I wonder how they cope, leading a staff who must obey and indulge their every whim.
+Boateng’s reward was he was made British High Commission to South Africa.
+Some say it was a demotion but then that’s another story.
+The one I want to talk about is that now we have a Black President in the White House, and more and more Blacks taking on high-profile positions around the World, I wonder how they cope, leading a staff who must obey and indulge their every whim.